NLEC-ET/nlb-biblioasia/resources/features/_posts/2019-12-03-the-five-footway-story.md

----
-layout: post
-title: 'Give me shelter: The five-footway story'
-date: 2019-08-30T00:00:00.000Z
-permalink: /resources/features/the-five-footway

----

 The five-footway – the equivalent to the modern-day pavement or sidewalk – was a hotly contested space in colonial Singapore. **Fiona Lim** relives its colourful history.

-“Crowded, bustling, layered, constantly shifting, and seemingly messy, these sites and activities possess an order and hierarchy often visible and comprehensible only to their participants, thereby escaping common understanding and appreciation.”[1](http://www.nlb.gov.sg/biblioasia/2019/11/29/give-me-shelter-the-five-footway-story/#easy-footnote-bottom-1-15146)
+“Crowded, bustling, layered, constantly shifting, and seemingly messy, these sites and activities possess an order and hierarchy often visible and comprehensible only to their participants, thereby escaping common understanding and appreciation.”[1](#1)

 – Hou & Chalana, 2016